razagna/Obstacle-Avoidance-ROS/README.md

 ```

 ## Autonomous Obstacle Avoidance
-1. Open new terminal in your workspace & source your workspace
+1. Open a new terminal in your workspace & source your workspace
 ```bash
 source devel/setup.bash
 ```